Exact Solutions of the SU(2) Yang-Mills Equations from a Static Ansatz: General Static Solutions of the SU(2) Yang-Mills Theory

 In previous section, we have determined the general angular momentum operator $\vec{L}=F(\vec{\ell}, \vec{S})$ as

-where \emph{solution 1} is $\{a_1=1, a_2=0, a_3=0\}$, which comes from the simple ``displacement'', and \emph{solution 2} is $\{a_2=-a_1, (a_1 - 1)^2 + a_3^2 = 1\}$, which comes from the ``rotation'' (i.e., the unitary transformation, or the gauge transformation).
-Accordingly, based on the \emph{vector potential extraction approach}, one can extract the spin vector potential as
+where \emph{solution 1} is $\{a_1=1, a_2=0, a_3=0\}$, which comes from the simple ``displacement'', and \emph{solution 2} is $\{a_2=-a_1, (a_1 - 1)^2 + a_3^2 = 1\}$, which comes from the ``rotation''.
+Accordingly, based on the VPEA, one can extract the spin vector potential as